Bismo-Bot/Bismo/Doc.md

 ### Permissions
 Bismo allows for custom permissions to be set for users in a guild.
-This allows for guild administrators to more finally control the permissions users have when interacting with the bot.\
+This allows for guild administrators to more finely control the permissions users have when interacting with the bot.\
 Permissions follow a similar scheme to Minecraft's permission system in that permissions are individual strings, like `bismo.chatCommands` or `twilio.config.*`.

 Permissions can be three values, true, false or undefined.
 True and false are self explanatory, but undefined leaves the interpretation up to the caller (allowing a plugin to fallback to its default).

 Wildcards can be used to set all child permissions, and are the only way to alter child permissions.
-With that said, wildcard permissions do not override defined permissions.\\
+With that said, wildcard permissions do not override defined permissions.\
 The best way to explain this is by example:\
 `cooldude42.awesomeplugin.interactions.* = true` will set everything after `.interactions` to be true.\
 However, if we set `cooldude42.awesomeplugin.interactions.onsundays = false` then when we query the permission `cooldude42.awesomeplugin.interactions.onsundays` we get the value `false` rather than the value set by the wildcard.\